 Males have 1 X chromosome and 1 Y chromosome, while females have 2 X chromosomes.

-If one X chromosome is mutated in a female, the other one may still be functional; however, if the X chromosome is mutated in a male, they will have muscular dystrophy.
+If one X chromosome is mutated in a female, the other one may still be functional and dominate over the mutation; however, if the single X chromosome in a male is mutated, they will have muscular dystrophy.

 Duchenne muscular dystrophy affects approximately 1 in every 3,500 to 5,000 male births.